HeardLibrary/linked-data/vanderbot/count_entities.md

 ### Format of the CSV file containing Q IDs

 If the `--qids` option is used, the input file MUST be a CSV file having a column with the header `qid`.
 That column SHOULD contain the Q IDs of items whose properties or values are to be counted.
-The values MUST begin with the character `Q`, but MUST NOT inclued a leading namespace prefix.
+The values MUST begin with the character `Q`, but MUST NOT include a leading namespace prefix.
 Other columns in the table will be ignored and the position of the `qid` column does not matter.

 ### Format of the plain text file containing a SPARQL graph pattern.